JordanWu1997/Vim_Tmux_Config/README.md

 - [Plug-in] tmux-open (open tmux context easily in tmux copy mode)

 ### Major Difference Between Customized and Original
-- Bindkey is remapped from "Ctrl+b" to "Ctrl+a" and "Ctrl+Space"
+- Bindkey is remapped from "Ctrl+b" to "Ctrl+a" (primary) and "Ctrl+Space" (secondary)
 - Command related to pane and split is remapped to my vim-like keymapping to keep things consistent
 - Add new statusline theme to make press of bindkey more eye-catching
-- Add clipboard sharing between vim, system, and tmux
+- Add clipboard sharing between vim, system, and tmux (through xclip)

 ### Keymapping Sheet